 Pitches should be submitted to the appropriate department for review.
-In order to identify which department you should submit your pitch to, please review the Genre section of this site for more information.
+In order to identify which department you should submit your pitch to, please visit the Genre section of this site for more information.

-Submissions must be accompanied with a signed copy of the CBC's Submission Release form, which can be downloaded here.
+All submissions must include a signed copy of the CBC's Submission Release form, which can be downloaded here.
+No exceptions will be granted.

 Once your project has been submitted to the appropriate Genre department, producers can expect a response within six to eight weeks.